Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/instructions/app-a/_index.en.md

 ## Add task to process

-In most cases it is necessary to pass the data the end user has added to the form, to the receiver application.
-The data entered by the end user is represented in the pdf which is added to the instance object as a part of the `dataTypes` field with the name `ref-data-as-pdf`.
+In most cases it is necessary to pass the data the end user has added to the form, to application B. The data entered by the end user is represented in the pdf which is added to the instance object as a part of the `dataTypes` field with the name `ref-data-as-pdf`.
 This data element can